_-_geograph.org.uk_-_6277419%201-v1.jpg)

 Included Meals: Breakfast, Dinner

 In the morning, delve into the historical intrigue of Josephine Tey’s The Daughter of Time during a guided tour of the Tower of London.
 Continue with a guided walking tour of Sherlock Holmes’s London, exploring iconic locations such as The Strand, the Lyceum Theatre, the Langham Hotel, and of course, Baker Street.
-Explore the elegant streets of Bloomsbury, celebrated in Dorothy Sayers’ Harriet Vane novels, and pause in Mecklenburg Square, where Jacqueline Winspear’s Maisie Dobbs began her career, a character who Ms. Corrigan believes embodies a class-conscious feminist fairy tale about a woman without advantages finding autonomy.
-Dinner and the rest of the evening will be yours to enjoy London at leisure.
+Explore the elegant streets of Bloomsbury, celebrated in Dorothy Sayers’ Harriet Vane novels, and pause in Mecklenburg Square, where Jacqueline Winspear’s Maisie Dobbs began her career.
+Dinner and the rest of the evening will be yours to enjoy London, where you may choose to explore a traditional holiday market such as Winter by the River or Christmas in Covent Garden.

 Fast-forward to the modern era at the Imperial War Museum and learn about the impact of war on literary figures and the authors who created them, from Sayers’ Lord Peter Wimsey who suffers from post-traumatic stress disorder, to Agatha Christie who gained an in depth knowledge of poisons while working at a dispensary during World War I. Discuss Lindsay Fitzharris’ The Facemaker and hear the story of Harold Gillies, considered the father of plastic surgery for his novel use of facial reconstruction techniques on thousands of soldiers.
 Embrace your inner spy and learn about the secretive world of the Special Operations Executive, the organization that conducted espionage in enemy-held territories during World War II.
-Continue to the Churchill War Rooms, the underground nerve center where WWII movements were directed by the British government and discuss some of Ms. Corrigan’s favorite classic suspense novels like Ken Follet’s Eye of the Needle, Graham Greene’s The Ministry of Fear, Daniel Silva’s An Unlikely Spy, and Geoffrey Household’s Rogue Male.
-Afterwards, raise a toast to your fellow bibliophiles during a farewell dinner in a local restaurant.
+Continue to the Churchill War Rooms, the underground nerve center where WWII movements were directed by the British government.
+Afterward, raise a toast to your fellow bibliophiles during a farewell dinner in a local restaurant.

 Bid farewell to London as you depart the hotel for individual flights home.